 Can Do Canines is dedicated to enhancing the quality of life for people with disabilities by creating mutually beneficial partnerships with specially trained dogs.
 Since 1989, Can Do Canines has provided assistance dogs to people with disabilities, free of charge.
 Can Do Canines’ dogs are often adopted from local animal shelters and are provided to clients with mobility challenges, hearing loss or deafness, seizure disorders, diabetes complicated by hypoglycemia unawareness or children with autism.

-CaringBridge is a free website service which transforms personal connections into support when it’s needed most.
+CaringBridge is a free website service that transforms personal connections into support when it’s needed most.
 By creating a CaringBridge website, people in a time of need can share updates, photos and videos, connecting with friends and family who care and want to help.
 One in nine people in the U.S. have used CaringBridge to rally support for a loved one during a health journey, and over half a million websites have been created since 1997.

 Churches United for the Homeless